tomas-sucena/2023-FEUP-FSI/labs/LOGBOOK8.md

 }
 ```

-Afterwards, we ran the following Docker commands to apply our change:
+Afterwards, we ran the following Docker commands to apply our changes:

 ```bash
 dcdown # shut down the server